istio/istio.io/content/docs/setup/kubernetes/install/_index.md

 ---
-title: Installation Flows
+title: Installation Guides
 linktitle: Install
-description: Choose the flows that best suit your needs and platform.
+description: Choose the guide that best suits your needs and platform.
 weight: 20
 ---